Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Sender/Receiver Finite Mixture ERGMs

 This hard assignment has advantages and disadvantages.
-Classification likelihood algorithms consistently find more informative latent classes than mixture algorithms in the sense that the Kullback-Liebler divergence \cite{Kullback1951} of the mixture components is maximized; however it does not maximize the likelihood of the data as the mixture EM algorithm does \cite{kearnsan1998}.
-In terms of disadvantages, classification likelihood does not recover ill-separated mixture components well, nor does it recover very unbalanced group sizes \cite{Celeux1993,Govaert1996}.
+Classification likelihood algorithms consistently find more informative latent classes than mixture algorithms in the sense that the Kullback-Liebler divergence \citep{Kullback1951} of the mixture components is maximized; however it does not maximize the likelihood of the data as the mixture EM algorithm does \citep{kearnsan1998}.
+In terms of disadvantages, classification likelihood does not recover ill-separated mixture components well, nor does it recover very unbalanced group sizes \citep{Celeux1993,Govaert1996}.
 This failure to recover ill-separated groups comes from the maximization of the KL divergence.
 If the groups are ill-separated, classification likelihood tends to model the data using a single distribution in which the majority of cases are placed.
 This can be an advantage if the presence of latent classes is being tested; however, if the presence of latent classes is assumed, this approach will not detect them if they are ill-separated.
-This makes classification likelihood more conservative in its detection of latent classes, whereas mixture likelihood approaches could result in the over extraction of the latent classes \cite{Bauer2003b}.
-Additionally classification likelihood does not exhibit optimal large sample properties in that it tends to be asympototically biased \cite{Bryant1991}, though this bias appears to be lessened when allowing for different cluster sizes \cite{Celeux1993}.
+This makes classification likelihood more conservative in its detection of latent classes, whereas mixture likelihood approaches could result in the over extraction of the latent classes \citep{Bauer2003b}.
+Additionally classification likelihood does not exhibit optimal large sample properties in that it tends to be asympototically biased \citep{Bryant1991}, though this bias appears to be lessened when allowing for different cluster sizes \citep{Celeux1993}, which is what the estimation for the SRFM-ERGM allows.
+However, this property of the classification likelihood makes it more suitable for the clustering of observations than a traditional mixture-likelihood approach \citep{Steinley2011}.

-In this manuscript, classification likelihood is used for both its computational benefits (in that the likelihood easily separates on a case by case basis), as well as its property of maximum informativeness as measured by KL divergence.
-This choice is in part based on the reasoning presented in Steinley and Brusco \cite{Steinley2011}, in that a mixture-likelihood approach is better for density estimation, while a classification likelihood approach is better for the clustering of observations.
 The finding of more informative clusters, as well as classification likelihoods tendency to be more conservative in its clustering are two major advantages of this approach.
-By using classification likelihood, the Sender/Receiver Latent Class ERGMs are explicitly attempting to classify individuals into well separated clusters, rather than approximate a complex distribution using mixtures of simpler distributions.
+By using classification likelihood, the Sender/Receiver Finite Mixture ERGMs are explicitly attempting to classify individuals into well separated clusters, rather than approximate a complex distribution using mixtures of simpler distributions.